tbaptistal/MORPHE2US/README.md

 Build here examples with values that would make sense for the simulation in a table.

 ---
+## Commodities
+Commidities such as gas, electricity, hot water, space heating, hydrogen, water, heating oil, wood, wood pellet, or any other commodities are to be declared in the  **Excel sheet Commidities**.
+The **`name`** of the commidity has to be declared as general.
+Each commodity will have nodes at building and district level.
+These nodes could be interconnected thanks to a **Connection** (see **Excel sheet Connections**).
+2 other parameters are to be specified:
+**`Allow commodity overflow (lost cost)`**
+It will creates **Overflow unit** that allow overflow of the commodity to flow outside of the model.
+All of the overflow is then quantified in the **Overflow unit** and can be seen in the results panel.
+**`Supply node (with an infinite capacity of import)`** A supply node with infinite capacity of import/export will act as a node with unlimited capacity of such commodity.
+Example: Gas isn't a supply node as we have to model a gas network (same for electricity).
+Concerning wood or heating oil, we can model them as supply node.
+It means that there is no network (to manage and/or simulate).
+A building-level unit that will consume such commodity and produce heat will just pump the commodity in the same building level supply node.

+### Linking connections
+After declaring the connections in the **Excel sheet Connections**, you can instantiate a specific number of connections (existing or to be available for investment) in the same **Excel sheet Commidities**.
+The declaration of a new connection is as follow:
+#### General
+Connection from district-level to district-level and from district-level to building-level are available.

+**`Connection's name`**
+The name of the connections which is defined directly in the **Excel sheet Connections**.
+If not, then check in the Data Validation from Excel if the name of the connection is correctly linked.

+**`Number of connections`**
+The initial quantity of connection already in used.
+**`Candidate connections`**
+The quantity of connections in which the model is allowed to invest.
+#### From node
+**`District level`**
+From which district the connection is coming from.
+**`Building level`**
+From which building the connection is coming from.
+If not specified, then the connection is starting from the district directly at district level.
+"All" can be written as argument of this parameter.
+It allows to link all the building of a district to a district level.
+The code will generate 1 entity of connection for each type of building going to the district level.
+**`Capacity`**
+The maximum capacity for 1 connection.
+**`Flow Cost`**
+The flow cost for 1 connection (CHF/kWh or any other currency or unit flow used in the model)
+#### To node
+**`District level`**
+To which district the connection is going to.
+**`Building level`**
+To which building the connection is going to.
+If not specified, then the connection is finishing in the district directly at district level.
+"All" can be written as argument of this parameter.
+It allows to link all the building of a district to a district level.
+The code will generate 1 entity of connection for each type of building going to the district level.
+**`Capacity`**
+Check above.
+**`Flow Cost`**
+Check above.

+---

 ## Units
 Defining a unit in the **Excel sheet** does not automatically include it in the model.